Bjrules/ansible-config-mgt-4/README.md

-### This project was completely forked and settings modified from uzukwuJP Github as the project was the major Bloker on this Devops Journey
+### This project was forked and settings modified from uzukwuJP Github

 ## ANSIBLE DYNAMIC ASSIGNMENTS (INCLUDE) AND COMMUNITY ROLES